httpdaniel/OntologyApplication/README.md

 ## Introduction

-For this project we looked to find a correlation between education and economic status in Ireland, on a county level and individual level.
+For this project we looked to find a correlation between education and economic status in Ireland, on a county-by-county level and individual level.

 We first aggregated 4 open datasets, and they were as follows: